This post may contain affiliate links. Please read our privacy policy.

 • Lobster tail – Use 8-ounce lobster tails here.
 Read on for tips on how to choose the best lobster tails.

-• Butter – Use unsalted butter and combine it with garlic to dress your lobster tails up right and make them taste as gorgeous as they look.
+• Butter – Use unsalted butter and combine it with garlic to dress your lobster tails up perfectly and make them taste as gorgeous as they look.

-• Garlic – Can’t have garlic butter without garlic!
+• Garlic – You can’t have garlic butter without garlic!

 How to Choose Lobster Tail

-Avoid lobster days with any grayish discoloration or dark spots, which could indicate the day (warm water lobster tails also have spots, but this is presuming you are looking for cold water lobster).
+• Avoid lobster tails with any grayish discoloration or dark spots.
+These could indicate decay (warm water lobster tails also have spots, but this is presuming you are looking for cold water lobster).
 Make sure there is no yellowing of the meat itself.
 Look or ask to see if there is extra water or any other product injected into the lobster before buying — you want pure lobster meat.

 Broiled Lobster Tail with salad and french fries on a plate.

-More often than not, the lobster tails you see at the market, the fish store, or Costco have been frozen or are frozen.
-That’s fine — in general, most seafood is frozen at some point in order to maintain peak freshness — unless you are getting something air-flown or you live right near the water, and you’re getting it fresh off the boat.
+More often than not, the lobster tails you see at the market, the fish store, or places like Costco have been frozen or are frozen.
+That’s fine.
+In general, most seafood is frozen at some point in order to maintain peak freshness unless you are getting something air-flown or you live right near the water and getting it fresh off the boat.
 Here’s how to defrost your frozen lobster tails (and it works for whole lobsters, too).
+Never thaw your lobster tails at room temperature, which could increase the odds of a foodborne illness.

-• Thawing Lobster Tails in the Refrigerator – The best and easiest way to thaw lobster tails is in the refrigerator, in their packaging, or transferred to a sealed container.
-Lobster tails should thaw in 1 day, unless you have really large ones well north of 1 pound each (in which case, lucky you, and what is your address?).
+• Thawing Frozen Lobster Tails in the Refrigerator – The best and easiest way to thaw lobster tails is in the refrigerator, either in their packaging or transferred to a sealed container.
+Lobster tails should thaw in 1 day unless you have really large ones well north of 1 pound each (in which case, lucky you, and what is your address?).
+Place a plate under the thawing lobster to catch any drips.

-• Thawing Lobster Tails in Cold Water – You can also place the lobster tails in a well-sealed zipper-top bag and place that bag in a bowl of very cold water.
-Make sure the bag is tightly sealed so that the water doesn’t soak into the lobster meat.
-And make sure the water stays cold.
+• Thawing Frozen Lobster Tails in Cold Water – You can also place the lobster tails in a well-sealed zipper-top bag and place that bag in a bowl of very cold water.
+Ensure the bag is tightly sealed so that the water doesn’t soak into the lobster meat.
+And make sure the water stays cold, changing it as needed.
 This should take about 2 to 6 hours, depending on the size and amount of lobster tails.

 • Don’t microwave your lobster tails; you’ll likely end up with tough or unevenly cooked lobster meat.